 Private Polish Instruction: These lessons are one-on-one.
 Students enjoy flexible schedules.
 Each class meets for a minimum two hours.
 Enroll in a customized program or take advantage of one of our packages designed with your language needs in mind.

-Small Polish Classes (2-5 students): These classes meet once a week, two hours per lesson, for 10 weeks or students may choose to meet twice a week for 5 weeks to complete 20 hours of instruction.
+Busy Loop Group (2-5 students): Meet once a week, two hours per lesson, for 8 weeks or accelerate your progress: meet twice a week for 4 weeks to complete 16 hours of instruction.
 (Schedule updates).

 Corporate Polish Private and Group Programs onsite or in our language center: This program offers a flexible schedule.
 However, there is a minimum of two hours per class.
 Lessons are completely customized.